Szeged-Hódmezővásárhely Tram-train: Fleet

-In 2017, MÁV-START (a subsidiary of MÁV for passenger transport) ordered a tender for a fleet of hybrid diesel-electric tram-trains that would run on the system.
+In 2017, MÁV-START Zrt. (today MÁV Személyszállítási Zrt. a subsidiary of MÁV for passenger transport) ordered a tender for a fleet of hybrid diesel-electric tram-trains that would run on the system.
 This ended on February 8, 2017 with Stadler winning with its Stadler Citylink trams.
 The first vehicle was delivered by Stadler Rail Valencia in January 2021 with the last ones planned to arrive until the end of the year.
-A maintenance depot is under construction at the Szeged-Rendező station.
+Finally, the last one, Unit 012, arrived in September 2022.
+A maintenance depot was constructed at the Szeged-Rendező station.

 Criticism

 The project received most of the criticism for its budget overruns.
 In 2017 János Lázár, former mayor of the town of Hódmezővásárhely criticized the National Infrastructure Developing Company (NIF Zrt.) for letting the price tag go up from the 23,5 billion HUF (approx. EUR 64 million) estimated in the feasibility study to 71 billion HUF (approx. EUR 193 million), as of 2017, mostly due to the price increase on the railway line reconstruction that costs 48,5 bln HUF.
 However, Lázár continued to support the project as the member of the government.